 (1) Applicability.
-Local governments are encouraged to prepare mM aster programs must contain provisions that that distinguish the relationship between shoreline modifications and shoreline uses.
+Master programs must contain provisions that distinguish the relationship between shoreline modifications and shoreline uses.
 Shoreline modifications are generally related to construction of a physical element such as a dike, breakwater, dredged basin, or fill, but they can include other actions such as clearing, grading, application of chemicals, or significant vegetation removal.
-Shoreline modifications usually are undertaken in support of or in preparation for a shoreline use.2; Efor example, fill is a type of (shoreline modification that may be) required for a cargo terminal, which is an (industrial use,) or dredging (may be a shoreline modification necessary) to allow for a marina (boating facility use such as a marina).
+Shoreline modifications are undertaken in support of or in preparation for a shoreline use.
+For example, fill is a type of shoreline modification that may be required for a cargo terminal, which is an industrial use, or dredging may be a shoreline modification necessary to allow for a boating facility use such as a marina.